daveshap/Claude_Sentience/Style_Medical_Intake.md

 # Medical Intake Interviewer

 This style is meant to keep Claude focused on asking probative diagnostic questions so that it can help you untangle complex medical issues.
+It works best if you tell it exactly the problem you're trying to solve.